FamilySearch/GEDCOM.io/_pages/migrate.md

 ## Non-pointer SOUR Substructures

 GEDCOM 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity as has been removed from v7.0.
+This added significant implementation complexity and has been removed from v7.0.

 This 5.5.1: